-a.
-A complete plan to house the IADB in the facilities of the Administration Building, located at 19th Street and Constitution Ave., N.W., Washington, D.C.
+- a.
+A complete plan to house the Inter-American Defense Board (IADB) in the facilities of the Administration Building, located at 19th Street and Constitution Ave., N.W., Washington, D.C.
 20006, which shall ensure appropriate work space and technology services necessary for its operations, in accordance with the operational needs of the IADB.

-This plan should contain:
+The plan should contain: - i.

-- i.
 The cost-benefit of the sale of the building and the transfer of the IADB to its new facilities. - ii.
 Timeline of activities and costs of remodeling the Administration Building. - iii.
-Administrative actions for the direct relocation of the IADB from the Casa del Soldado to the Administration Building, in order to avoid temporary allocations of space and duplication of costs. - iv.
+Administrative actions for the direct relocation of the IADB from the Casa del Soldado to the Administration Building, in order to avoid temporary space allocations and cost duplication. - iv.
 Financial alternatives for carrying out the plan, including a plan to recover costs incurred in the process of planning and adaptation of facilities to house the IADB.